csvpath/csvpath/docs/printing.md

 # Printing

 Validation is more about communication than you might think.
 We don't typically just want a yes/no result from a validation run.
-We want to know exactly what the problems are, why and where.
+We want to know exactly what the problems are, why, and where.
 The more human-friendly a validation tool is the more useful it is.
-For that reason, the `print()` function, and friends, is very important.
+For that reason, the `print()` function, along with its friends, is very important.

 - Print, Jinja, and tables
 - References